Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 Alternatively, you can get the endpoint and subscription key from the resource information in the [Azure Portal][azure_portal].

 #### Create TextAnalyticsClient with Subscription Key
-Once you have the values for endpoint and subscription key, you can create the [TextAnalyticsClient][textanalytics_client_class]:
+Once you have the values for endpoint and subscription key, you can create the TextAnalyticsClient:

 ```C# Snippet:CreateTextAnalyticsClient
 string endpoint = "<endpoint>";